CsillaFarkas/ParetoPick-R/README.md

 * Analysis tab
   * this tab requires another name
-  * location of zoom in basin

 * AHP and Analysis tabs
-  * sliders for measures (unclear how best represented though)
-  * option for reverse plotting to improve clarity in the presence of negative scales
+  * option for reverse plotting to improve clarity in the presence of negative scales (if possible only if X and Y Axis are <0)
   * better graphical representation of decison space across solutions:
+    * for selected point - plot the whole cluster as boxplot within the pareto front => which variable?
+    * share_con/linE - on y axis
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * barplot of implemented measures per optimum
     * plot PCA variables against objectives
     * add line plot for solutions to improve tradeoff representation
     * find a way to select measures and analyse their density/combinations/areas in field
-    * is there a way to introduce sliders for measures like Dennis suggested?
     * representation of "most important" measures that are part of all pareto-optimal solutions
     * anonymous catchments something something